MatthewJDavis/matthewjdavis.github.io/_posts/2017-08-06-azure-auto-update-modules.md

 ![login error when running PowerShell runbook](/images/azure-auto-module-update/login-error.png)

-PowerShell runbooks that had previously run successfully also produced the same error when they ran despite not being updated.
+PowerShell runbooks that had completed successfully also produced the same error despite not being updated.

 After checking the certificate being used by the service principal hadn't expired and the service principal looked OK, I tested the tutorial runbook which also failed.

 I came across this post in a [Microsoft Forum] which fixed the problem:

 **The modules in my Automation account were not updated**.